 Note that subsequent examples in this book will build on this code to perform the more interesting work of writing to and reading from the databases.

 Note that you can find the complete implementation of these functions in:

 '''

-DB_INSTALL/examples_c/getting_started
+DB_INSTALL/examples_cxx/getting_started

 '''

-where DB_INSTALL is the location where you placed your DB distribution.
+where DB\INSTALL is the location where you placed your DB distribution.

 Example 2.1.
-The stock_db Structure
+MyDb Class